THE MODERN AGE OF ELECTRICITY

 The electricity generating and power transmission industry owes a lot to the likes of Thomas Edison, Samuel Insull (in the USA), Joseph Swan, Charles de Roemer and John Hopkinson in the UK.
 Mostly, electricity transmission is 220-240 AC (residential) volts all over the world, except the USA, Canada where it is 110v.
 Three-phase is typically 380-400 volts.
 Coincidentally, the same voltage for most modern electric vehicles, except for DC.

-MAY 2012 - Following an epic legal and planning battle, that lasted from 1981 until 2017, and is still the subject of long overdue data corrections, this is what the generating buildings looked like about ten years ago.
+MAY 2012 - Following an epic legal and planning battle, that lasted from 1981 until 2017, before entering a cold-war stage, and is still the subject of long overdue data corrections, this is what the generating buildings looked like about ten years ago.
 All the while local politicians and planning civil servants played down the importance of preserving archaeological evidence, these important remains, evidence of the coming of the age of electricity, were virtually derelict, hardly appealing to the eye or historians as a time capsule, of a bygone age.
 It was just lucky that during World War Two, Charles de Roemer and others in Lime Park, had covered the original timber buildings in corrugated iron as protection from bombing raids.
 It is thought that this covering helped to preserve the wooden frame and match-boarding.
 Mr de Roemer also installed a concrete bomb shelter, built into a hillside, as part of his preparations during hostilities - no doubt using his experience in the Royal Field Artillery and Air Force, to make sure that his beloved electrical enterprise remained.

 The Scottish physicist James Clerk Maxwell developed his mathematical electromagnetic theory from 1855 onward, further developed by John Hopkinson.